Ameren Illinois' Power Smart Pricing

 If you leave the program, you can’t rejoin for a period of 12 months following the termination.

 How will my electric bill look different?

 The delivery section of your PSP bill will include the $2.25 participation charge.
-(This is in addition to the “meter charge” already on your bill.
-That charge, which all electric customers pay, covers the costs associated with such tasks as meter reading and testing the meter equipment.)
+(This is in addition to the “meter charge” already on your bill.)

-On standard bills, the supply charge is the number of kWhs used multiplied by the utility’s fixed electric rate.
+On standard bills, the supply charge is the number of kWhs used multiplied by the fixed electric rates (for most of the year, there is one default rate for usage 0-800 kWhs and one for usage over 800 kWhs).
 On your PSP bill, the Day Ahead Energy Charge is the amount of kWhs used multiplied by the corresponding hourly prices.